Galileoscope Logo

 A Message from the Co-Creators of the Galileoscope

 We created the Galileoscope under the auspices of the International Astronomical Union (IAU) as a global cornerstone project for the 2009 International Year of Astronomy (IYA).
 It solved a long-standing problem: the lack of a high-quality, low-cost telescope kit suitable for both optics education and celestial observation.
 The Galileoscope program was expected to last only through the IYA, but the global astronomy education-and-outreach community loved the kit and asked us to keep it in production, which we managed to do for an additional nine years, thanks in part to the kit also being named a cornerstone project of the 2015 International Year of Light.
 Over that decade, with us managing the project as volunteers, we distributed more than a quarter million Galileoscope kits to teachers, students, and other enthusiasts in more than 110 countries!
-As of 2020, the Galileoscope has a new home: Explore Scientific, the Arkansas-based maker of gear for the astronomy, outdoor sports, and science-education markets.
+Now the Galileoscope has a new home: Explore Scientific, the Arkansas-based maker of gear for the astronomy, outdoor sports, and science-education markets.
 We are delighted that the kit remains available and thank Scott Roberts and his team at Explore Scientific for their support!

-Doug Arion (Carthage Institute of Astronomy) &
+Doug Arion (Mountains of Stars) &

 Rick Fienberg (American Astronomical Society)